 Unlike a lot of other types of entertainment, magic is inconspicuous.

 If you decide that entertainment would work in your venue, there are many options.
 However, just about every other form of entertainment has to be experienced by the whole venue.

 One good example is Karaoke.
 Karaoke can draw people into the restaurant--people specifically looking for that sort of thing; but it can also repel as many who dislike it.
 Oftentimes people walk into a restaurant that has a Karaoke system set up, and they immediately walk out.
 If I wanted to eat there I HAD to listen to a couple of hours of terrible singing and I didn't want to do that.
 The same is true of singers, bands, accordion players, comedians - pretty much every other type of entertainment - either you're forced to stomach it or you leave.

 Magic, on the other hand, is unobtrusive.
 A magician strolls from table to table engaging one group with magic and then another one.
-If a particular table doesn't like magic or they don't want to get involved they don't have to.
+If a specific group doesn't like magic or they'd rather not participate, they aren't obliged to (unlike most other forms of entertainment.
 It means you can put on entertainment which most customers will enjoy but you don't have to worry about driving away customers.

 Magic gives you a competitive advantage.